mmatczuk/go-http-tunnel/README.md

 * Dynamic client management and eviction
 * Go `http.Handler` and `http.RoundTripper` implementations

-How it works:

-Client opens a TLS connection to a server.
-Server accepts connections from known clients only, client is recognised by it's TLS certificate ID.
-The server is publicly available and proxies incoming connections to the client.
-Then the connection is further proxied in the client's network.

-Tunnel is based HTTP/2 for speed and security.
-There is a single TCP connection between client and server and all the proxied connections are multiplexed using HTTP/2.

 Common use cases:

 * Hosting a game server from home